54696d20/Aspire-With-Friends/OpenTelemetry-README.md

 - OpenTelemetry instrumentation in all .NET services
 - Prometheus container with proper scraping configuration
 - Grafana container with manual datasource setup
+- Jaeger container for distributed tracing
 - Metrics endpoints exposed on all services
+- Trace exporters configured for all services
 - Docker networking configured correctly

 🔄 **Manual Steps Required:**